dell/terraform-provider-powermax/docs/resources/hostgroup.md

 page_title: "powermax_hostgroup Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource for managing HostGroups for a PowerMax Array.
-Supported Update (name, hostids, consistentlun, host_flags).
 PowerMax host groups are groups of PowerMax Hosts see the host example for more information on hosts.
 ---

 # powermax_hostgroup (Resource)

 Resource for managing HostGroups for a PowerMax Array.
-Supported Update (name, host_ids, consistent_lun, host_flags).
 PowerMax host groups are groups of PowerMax Hosts see the host example for more information on hosts.

 ## Example Usage